 There are two cases that require individual student write-ups.
+These two cases are indicated in bold font on the class schedule.
 A paper copy of the write-up is due at the start of class.
-Case write-ups are required for the two cases that are indicated in bold font on the class schedule.
 In the event that you will miss class, assignments may be submitted early as a fax or email attachment.
 It is your responsibility to ensure that your assignment is received.
 If you send an email attachment, please convert your file to PDF format so that there will be no difficulty printing.
 Please do not submit your assignment as an email attachment unless you expect to miss class.
 Late assignments will receive a grade penalty of 15% per day or part thereof.

-The case write-up will focus on answering specific assigned questions.
+The two case write-ups require answers to specific assigned questions.
 Questions for which written responses are due are designated by an asterisk () in the document, 'Class Preparation Questions'.
 Your answers should be no more than four (4) pages (all inclusive) in length, using standard formatting of 11 or 12 point font for text answers and 1 inch margins.
 If you insert an excel spreadsheet it should be in a readable font size and should conform to the spirit of the page limits of the assignment.